Nutrient cycle: Ecological recycling

 A simplified food web illustrating a three-trophic food chain (producers-herbivores-carnivores) linked to decomposers.
 The movement of mineral nutrients through the food chain, into the mineral nutrient pool, and back into the trophic system illustrates ecological recycling.
 The movement of energy, in contrast, is unidirectional and noncyclic.

 An example of ecological recycling occurs in the enzymatic digestion of cellulose.
 "Cellulose, one of the most abundant organic compounds on Earth, is the major polysaccharide in plants where it is part of the cell walls.
 Cellulose-degrading enzymes participate in the natural, ecological recycling of plant material."
 Different ecosystems can vary in their recycling rates of litter, which creates a complex feedback on factors such as the competitive dominance of certain plant species.
 Different rates and patterns of ecological recycling leaves a legacy of environmental effects with implications for the future evolution of ecosystems.

 A large fraction of the elements composing living matter reside at any instant of time in the world's biota.
 Because the earthly pool of these elements is limited and the rates of exchange among the various components of the biota are extremely fast with respect to geological time, it is quite evident that much of the same material is being incorporated again and again into different biological forms.
 This observation gives rise to the notion that, on the average, matter (and some amounts of energy) are involved in cycles.

 Ecological recycling is common in organic farming, where nutrient management is fundamentally different compared to agri-business styles of soil management.
 Organic farms that employ ecosystem recycling to a greater extent support more species (increased levels of biodiversity) and have a different food web structure.
 Organic agricultural ecosystems rely on the services of biodiversity for the recycling of nutrients through soils instead of relying on the supplementation of synthetic fertilizers.

-The model for ecological recycling agriculture adheres to the following principals:
+The model for ecological recycling agriculture adheres to the following principles: